ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 > integer promotion and comparision, which is exactly what we should IMHO
 > protect users from.

+Some of the issues described above can be avoided by using the `cmp_*` family of functions [intcmp @ en.cppreference.com](https://en.cppreference.com/w/cpp/utility/intcmp).

 ## Mostly Safe Conversions To Unsigned